Recovery Wheel |

 connectedness when you may be guided to do some things in new ways.

-You've got to learn the rules before you can "break" them. <smile>
+It is important to trust your intuition, but you also got to learn the rules before you can "break" them. <smile>

 JUMP TO: